pharmer/issues/docs/cloud/aws/README.md

     kubelet: v1.13.5
 ```

-#### Deploy new machinesets
+#### Create new machinesets

-You can deploy new machinesets by deploying the following yaml
+You can create new machinesets by deploying the following yaml

 ```yaml
 apiVersion: cluster.k8s.io/v1alpha1
 kind: MachineSet